 Tuesdays, Thursdays and Saturdays from 10AM until 1PM;

 as well as Wednesdays and Fridays from 2 until 6PM.

 all produce sold at Shadowood Farm is

 Though we’ve always grown using organic practices, in October of 2018, our devotion to organic agriculture became official and we received our Organic Certification from the USDA.
 To our knowledge, we are one of two Certified Organic growers in Martin County (Lakeside Ranch of Indiantown is the other) and the only Certified Organic grower headquartered in Martin County (USDA records show Lakeside’s location as Palm Beach county).

 FALL, WINTER & SPRING: Here in South Florida, most of the annual vegetables that people typically want to eat, grow best from late September through April/early May.
-We start planting our fall crops in late September and generally will not have vegetables or herbs ready until early November.
+We start planting our fall crops in early to mid September and generally will not have vegetables or herbs ready until late October/early November.
 Not all crops are planted at the same time and not all crops are ready at the same time.
 Mother Nature ALWAYS dictates!
-The following is a list of vegetables and herbs typically grown at Shadowood.
-Each season we grow multiple types of each item listed and always try to grow heirloom and/or unusual varieties:

-Because we are constantly expanding our perennial, agroforestry areas on the farm, should any tropical fruits become available over the summer months, we will advise when and where you can purchase these items.
+Because we are constantly expanding our perennial, agroforestry areas on the farm, should any tropical fruits become available over the summer months, they will be sold here at the farm as well.